 Man pages that contain a list of the Windows interfaces provided:

 If you’ve decided to handle persistent memory allocation and consistency across program interruption yourself, you will find the functions in libpmem2 useful.
-It is important to understand that programing to raw pmem means you must create your own transactions or convince yourself you don’t care if a system or program crash leaves your pmem files in an inconsistent state.
+It is important to understand that programming to raw pmem means you must create your own transactions or convince yourself you don’t care if a system or program crash leaves your pmem files in an inconsistent state.
 Interfaces in the libpmem2 are non-transactional, but can be used to build transactional interfaces like libpmemobj.

 To illustrate the basics, let’s walk through the man page example first: